danielaolartebo/MSI-hotel-rdb/README.md

 # ***Relational Hotel DB*** 🔧

-*Relational database exercise related to a real-life hotel information*
+*Relational database related to a real-life hotel information*

 ## ***Built With*** 🛠️